Parametrized Homology via Zigzag Persistence: Introduction

 \section{Introduction}

-We wish to use the methods of persistent homology~\cite{topodata} to study topological spaces fibered over the real line~$\RR$.
+Persistent homology is one of the key topological methods used in data analysis; as such it deserves substantial credit for the emergence of applied topology as a field.
+A common theme in this history has been the introduction of a method, motivated by applications or computation, that is encumbered by restrictive theoretical assumptions.
+The original persistent homology~\cite{pershom} required discretization of the input, an assumption that was lifted as the theory became better understood~\cite{pfd-persistence,Thestructureandstability}.
+The celebrated stability result~\cite{Cohen-Steiner_2007} had strong tameness assumptions that were relaxed over a sequence of papers~\cite{proximity,matchings-barcodes,Thestructureandstability}.
+Viewed in this context, our paper is another rung on the climb to a transparent theory of persistence, free of unnecessary restrictions.

+The specific goal of this paper is to generalize levelset zigzag persistence~\cite{Zigzagpersistenthomologyandreal} to the continuous case, lifting the restriction that the spaces under consideration have discrete structure.
+Our main tools are the theory of rectangular measures and a graphical notation for quiver representation calculations; both taken from~\cite{Thestructureandstability}.
+On the algebraic side there are some technical requirements, regarding choice of homology theory, that we work through in detail.
+On the geometric side, we study the different phenomena recorded by our invariants.
+Finally, we generalize the equivalence~\cite{Zigzagpersistenthomologyandreal} between levelset persistence and extended persistence~\cite{ExtendingPersistence} to the continuous case; and we discuss parametrized cohomology.

+The general set-up is this.
 Let $X$ be a topological space and let $f: X \to \RR$ be a continuous function.
-The pair $\XX = (X,f)$ is called an \emph{$\RR$-space}.
+Such a pair $\XX = (X,f)$ is commonly called a \emph{space fibered over the real line}; in this paper, we use the convenient term \emph{$\RR$-space}.
+We can view an $\RR$-space as a collection of topological spaces